-"Check card" is the new name for debit cards.
+"Check card" is another name for debit cards.
 A debit card can be used at the point of purchase to transfer money from your account to the store's account.
-These cards are used instead of cash, personal checks or credit cards.
+In 2012, debit cards were the most commonly used non-cash form of payment.
+Consumers made \$47 billion debit card transactions in 2012.
+These cards are used instead of cash, personal checks, or credit cards.
 Sometimes your ATM card and your check card are the same.
 They are convenient, but keep these drawbacks in mind:

 - You have less bargaining power with a check card than with a credit card.
 With a credit card you have the right to refuse to pay for a purchase if you are not satisfied with it.
-With a check card you have already paid for the item, so you have less bargaining power. - A thief with your check card and PIN number can take all the money in your account.
+With a check card you have already paid for the item, so you have less bargaining power. - A thief with your check card and PIN can take all the money in your account.
 The thief can even make point-of-sale purchases with your card. - Your liability is limited to \$50 if you report the check card lost or stolen within two days.
 If you do not report the card lost or stolen within two days, your liability can jump to \$500.
-After 60 days, you can be responsible for the entire amount (Visa and MasterCard have voluntarily capped the liability of check cardholders at \$50, but this protection is not written into law). - You are responsible to enter check card transactions into your checkbook ledger, like you would record checks you write.
+After 60 days, you can be responsible for the entire amount (Visa and MasterCard have voluntarily capped the liability of check card holders at \$50, but this protection is not written into law).